TechGlobalSchool/js-intro-8/DOM/note.md

 - It can be used to view or change the HTML of a node.
 - You can also use `innerText` or `textContent` similarly
 - We can also add html content using innerHTML.Ex: `articleEl.innerHTML = "<h2>Article Heading</h1>"`

+## TRAVERSING DOM

+DOM tree contains all kinds of nodes: element, whitespaces and comments etc.

+#### childNodes

+- Returns NodeList of all nodes

+#### children

+- Returns HTMLCollection of only elements (no whitespace, comment ...)

+#### Other useful node methods

+- firstChild, lastChild
+- previousSibling, nextSibling

+#### Other useful element methods

+- firstElementChild, lastElementChild
+- previousElementSibling, lastElementSibling